The 4 Best Downtown Tucson Museums

 Dining At The Museum of Art

-Another delight at Tucson Museum of Art is Cafe’ A La C’art, where you can get a fine salad or sandwich.
+Another delight at Tucson Museum of Art is Cafe’ A La C’art, where you can get a fine breakfast; a fresh salad or generous sandwich for lunch (excellent burgers) or enjoy duck, scallops, lamb, or fish for dinner.
 They also have the best desserts.

 The Museum is located on a full city block bounded by West Alameda, North Main Ave, West Washington, and North Meyer in the historic El Presidio Neighborhood located in the heart of downtown Tucson.
 The official street address is 140 North Main Avenue.